-Key Stage 4 students now follow courses in both English Language and English Literature as separate GCSE subjects.
-(Previously at Willingdon, most students followed a ‘combined’ single English course, which now no longer exists.)
-The second key change is that the course content for both has been made more challenging, focusing on a wider range of texts both literary and non-literary written in previous centuries.
-All assessments will take place at the end of year 11, as formal examinations and all students will now sit the same examination papers.
+Key Stage 4 students follow courses in both English Language and English Literature as separate GCSE subjects.
+A key change is that the course content for both has been made more challenging, focusing on a wider range of texts both literary and non-literary written in previous centuries.
+All assessments will take place at the end of Year 11, as formal examinations and all students will now sit the same examination papers.

 As for mathematics, while two separate tiers of exam papers will still exist, and assessment will, as always, be through three terminal examinations, it should be noted that the course content, as in GCSE English, has been made significantly more difficult.

-Grades A* to G are being replaced by grades 9 to 1.
+Grades A* to G have been replaced by grades 9 to 1.

-Grade 9 is a new top grade which will be awarded to approximately 3% of students nationally, with grade 8 equalling the present A*, and grade 7 the equivalent of a grade A.
+Grade 9 is a new top grade which will be awarded to approximately 3% of students nationally, with grade 8 equalling the old A*, and grade 7 the equivalent of the old grade A.

 Grade 6 then will be the equivalent of the top two thirds of the old B grade.